tari-project/tari/RFC/src/RFC-0202_TariScriptOpcodes.md

 Identical to [`CheckSig`](#checksigmsg), except that nothing is pushed to the stack if the signature is valid, and the operation fails with `VERIFY_FAILED` if the signature is invalid.

+##### ToRistrettoPoint,

+Pops the top element which must be a valid Ristretto scalar, calculates the corresponding Ristretto point, and pushes this to the stack.

+* Fails with `EMPTY_STACK` if the stack is empty.
+* Fails with `INVALID_INPUT` if the top stack element is not a scalar.

 ### Miscellaneous

 ##### Return